+After the presentation of all these indicators, it would be good to specify which ones will be taken into account in the study because some of them are difficult to measure.

-Calculation of MTP (Multidimensional Livelihoods Test) scores
+4.2.3 Calculation of MTP (Multidimensional Livelihoods Test) scores

+To our knowledge, there are five commonly used targeting methods:resource testing, geographic targeting, community targeting, self-targeting andthe Proxy Means Test (PMTThe resource testing method is very cumbersome as it requires income verification and the targeting methods are subject to criticism as they are done by designation.
 The proxy-means-test (PMT) method is based on national household surveys.
-Since household income in developing countries is often difficult and costly to measure accurately, this method relies on household assets and other de remplacementvariables to estimate household welfare.
-This method relies on proxy variables.
+Since household income in developing countries is often difficult and costly to measure accurately, this method relies on household assets and other explanatory variables to estimate household welfare.
+Moreoveruse ofsuch a methodto estimatethe welfare or probabilityofpastoral households being poorparticularly usefulinformaland/orself-productioneconomicactivitiesfor a high proportion of their income.This method relies on proxy variables.
 These variables can be indicators of pastoral vulnerability such as the viability threshold of the herd measured from the size of the household, the composition and structure of the household, human capital characteristics (such as the level and type of education of the head of the household, the schooling of children), the type of household housing, durable goods and productive assets (such as land or animals).
-The method is based on statistiquesregressions.
+The method is based on econometric regressions.

 A regression is performed to find the variables that best explain the household's standard of living or welfare.
 Then the MTP uses the set of variables that best explainthe household's standard of living.
-Each de remplacement sevariable is assigned a weight based on its estimated impact on living standards.
+Each explanatory variable is assigned a weight based on its estimated impact on living standards.
 Using the agreed weights, a score is calculated for each household.
-Households whose score is below the point- are considered vulnerable.
+Households whose score is below the cut-off point are considered vulnerable.

 However, a first problem in implementing a targeting programme is determining the right target.
 Indeed, there may be individuals or households that are wrongly excluded or included when they should not be.
 In order to address this possibility in the context of this UNRD, we will :

 First, apply the PMT method to the pastoral and non-pastoral population respectively and calculate the exclusion or inclusion error percentages in the said populations;

+Insecond phasesample households in the identified pastoral areas;

-deuxièmecalculate the LMP score of pastoral households on the non-RNU, using the pastoral vulnerability indicators mentioned above as variables de remplacement et the regression statistique.
+Thirdly, calculate the LMP score of pastoral households on the basis of the sample survey we will carry out, using the pastoral vulnerability indicators mentioned above as explanatory variables in the regression.

 In this second case, in order to select pastoral households, we first chose an area where mobile herders are concentrated, which is known for its diversity of locations and herding systems.
 This zone concerns the communes of Vélingara in Ranérou, Tessekeré Forage and Thiel in Linguère, and Mbane in Dagana, where the majority of pastoralists are concentrated.
 Next, we defined a variable that is strongly correlated with vulnerability for targeting pastoral households.
 This variable can then be household expenditure, taking into account the specificities of pastoral household expenses.
-This seems to be the most effective targeting method, as it allows vulnerable pastoral households to be reached directly and minimises inclusion or exclusion errors
+This seems to be the most effective targeting method, as it allows vulnerable pastoral households to be reached directly and minimises inclusion or exclusion errors.